Weekly Golf Intelligence

 Season Context

 Last week: Snedeker won at $351 (value pick), Brown T9, Ritchie T3.
-The model's sweet spot is full-field events in the $50–$350 price range — players the market barely notices but our simulation identifies as having genuine T10 upside.
 This week is a 156-player major championship — our Phase 2 model is fully calibrated for this format.
 No limited-field caveats.
 No course profile for Aronimink (first major hosting) — equal component weights applied.

 Fresh Winners in the Field